Diana Ross: 2004–2019: I Love You and subsequent projects

 In 2010, Ross embarked on her first headlining tour in three years titled the More Today Than Yesterday: The Greatest Hits Tour.
-Dedicated to the memory of her late friend Michael Jackson, the concert tour garnered positive reviews, nationwide.
+Dedicated to the memory of her late friend Michael Jackson, the concert tour garnered positive reviews nationwide.
 In 2011, Ross was inducted into the Michigan Rock and Roll Legends Hall of Fame.

 In February 2012, Ross received her first Grammy Award, for Lifetime Achievement, and announced the nominees for the Album of the Year.
-In May, a DVD of her Central Park concert performances, For One & For All, was released and featured commentary from Steve Binder, who directed the special.
-A month later, on December 9, she performed as the marquee and headlining performer at the White House-hosted Christmas in Washington concert, where she performed before former President Barack Obama.
-The event was later broadcast as an annual special on TNT.
+In May, a DVD of her Central Park concert performances, For One & For All, was released.
+She performed as the marquee and headlining performer at the White House-hosted Christmas in Washington concert on December 9, where she performed before former President Barack Obama, which was broadcast as an annual special on TNT.

-In 2013, Ross completed a tour in South America and a tour in the United States.
 On July 3, 2014, Ross was awarded the Ella Fitzgerald Award for "her extraordinary contribution to contemporary jazz vocals", at the Montreal International Jazz Festival.
-On November 20, 2014, Ross presented the Dick Clark Award for Excellence to Taylor Swift at the American Music Awards.

-In 2015, Ross appeared in the video for the song "How to Live Alone" performed by her son Evan Ross.
 On April 1, 2015, Ross began the first of nine performances as a part of her mini-residency, The Essential Diana Ross: Some Memories Never Fade at The Venetian in Las Vegas, Nevada.
-On November 27, 2015, Motown/Universal released the album Diana Ross Sings Songs from The Wiz, recorded in 1978.
-The album features Ross's versions of songs from the film version of the musical The Wiz, in which she starred along with Michael Jackson, Nipsey Russell, Ted Ross, Richard Pryor and Lena Horne.

-In February 2016, Ross resumed her In the Name of Love Tour, which began in 2013.
 On November 22, 2016, Ross was awarded the Presidential Medal of Freedom by President Obama.

-In December 2016, Billboard magazine named her the 50th most successful dance club artist of all time.
+That December, Billboard named her the 50th most successful dance club artist of all time.

 On June 30, 2017, Ross headlined the Essence Festival in New Orleans, Louisiana, with her daughter Rhonda Ross-Kendrick performing as the opening act.
-On November 19, 2017, Ross received the American Music Awards Lifetime Achievement Award.
-Ross performed several of her hits, ending with "Ain't No Mountain High Enough", during which she brought all of her grandchildren onstage.
-Her eldest grandson, eight-year-old Raif-Henok Emmanuel Kendrick, son of Rhonda Ross-Kendrick and husband, Rodney, performed an impromptu dance behind Ross, which gained attention.
-Ross was then joined onstage by all of her children, their spouses, first ex-husband Robert Ellis, Smokey Robinson (who brought Ross to Motown) and Motown founder, Berry Gordy.
+Ross received the American Music Awards Lifetime Achievement Award in November 2017.